The real problem with goal setting

 Most AI goal-setting tools wrap a basic prompt in a form.
 That's fine — convenience matters.
 What separates useful tools from useless ones:

-Atomic Habits — James Clear.
-The best book on building the daily systems that make goals happen rather than just setting them.
+Atomic Habits James Clear — building systems that make goals happen